decred/politeia/politeiawww/cmd/politeiawwwcli/README.md

 ```

 ## User Edit Action Codes
-Admin users can edit certain properties of other users with the `useredit` command.
+Admins can edit certain properties of other users with the `useredit` command.
 The edit action codes are listed below.

 ```
 UserEditExpireNewUserVerification        1 // Expire new user verification